MARS: Sound Generation via Multi-Channel Autoregression on Spectrograms: Methodology

 More generally, CMX decouples information density from time–frequency resolution.
 Rather than discarding or compressing data, it reorganizes it into a format naturally suited to architectures optimized for multi-channel inputs (e.g., RGB images).
-This enables long recordings or high-fidelity signals to be processed with bounded memory cost, and the same principle can be extended beyond audio to images, video, medical scans, or structured time series.
-CMX thus provides a compact, lossless representation that scales efficiently, reducing memory and compute requirements while maintaining full data fidelity.
+This enables long recordings or high-fidelity signals to be processed with bounded memory cost, yielding a compact, lossless representation that scales efficiently, reducing memory and compute requirements while maintaining full data fidelity.